Effects of Anacetrapib in Patients with Atherosclerotic Vascular Disease

 Key Response

-The REVEAL trial was a 'success' statistically, yet the manufacturer decided not to seek regulatory approval.
-What does this paradox teach us about the threshold for 'clinically meaningful' benefit in modern preventive cardiology?
+Despite the REVEAL trial meeting its primary efficacy endpoint, the manufacturer decided not to seek regulatory approval for anacetrapib.
+What does this teach us about the modern threshold for clinical meaningfulness versus statistical significance in cardiovascular outcome trials?

 Key Response